acgetchell/mundus-atrox/src/journals/first.md

 Before they could go further, *Tysnera* arrived bearing the news that the wagon caravan was under attack by a foul beast.

-Returning, the party encountered an Owlbear, which had dispatched *Geral* and was ravaging the remains of the oxen team.
+Returning, the party encountered an *Owlbear*, which had dispatched *Geral* and was ravaging the remains of the oxen team.

-The Owlbear was defeated and Geral revived from near death.
+The *Owlbear* was defeated and *Geral* revived from near death.
 The remains of four oxen were scattered amongst the beast's feeding frenzy, and *Benjamin* eventually retrieved the remaining four.

 The party must decide what to do next.